frederic-perez/AmE-dictionary/data/dictionary.md

 __off<sup>4</sup>__ _v_ _slang_ To murder, to kill.
 __offal__ _n_ :two: __1__ Waste parts, esp. the viscera or inedible remains of a butchered animal. __2__ Refuse or rubbish; garbage.
 __offbeat__ _adj_ _slang_ :five: Not conforming to an ordinary type or pattern; unconventional: _offbeat humor._ _His offbet partner._ _Offbeat nature._
+__offcut__ _n_ /ˈɒfˌkʌt/ A piece of paper, plywood, fabric, etc, remaining after the main pieces have been cut; remnant.
 __offhand__ _adj_ :two::hammer:
 __offhandedly__ _adj_
 __officer__ _n_ :two::hammer: